-Budgeted cost: £ 62,336
+Budgeted cost: £ 67 120

-Activity Evidence that supports this approach Challenge number(s) addressed Thrive - offering individual, group and family support Children in school who have been part of Thrive have higher attendance and lower exclusion rates 4,6 Counselling - tailored to the child or parents needs Children who have experienced trauma, traumatic periods or ACE are generally able to learn once their wellbeing and mental health have been supported and they feel settled in school and see it as a safe place.
-4,6 PROACT SCIPr To increase the competence and confidence of all those who manage crisis situations.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on behaviour management approach - WTAC with the aim of developing a our school ethos and improving behaviour across the school.
+Improved behavior results in improved learning within the classroom and a decrease in the number of children exiting the class or receiving exclusions.
+1,2,3,4,6,7 Thrive - offering individual, group and family support Children in school who have been part of Thrive have higher attendance and lower exclusion rates 4,6 PROACT SCIPr To increase the competence and confidence of all those who manage crisis situations.
 To improve the quality of life for the individual by providing staff with the necessary skills and information to provide a therapeutic environment.
 To develop a proactive approach to the management There is a strong evidence base that teacher-pupil relationships are key to good pupil behaviour and that these relationships can affect pupil effort and academic attainment.
 Several high-quality studies suggest that a shift of focus from managing a child's behaviour towards teaching a child learning behaviours may be beneficial.
 4, 6 of a crisis.
 Nurture UK The International Journal of Nurture in Education (IJNE) presents the latest research on how nurture principles and practice improve pupils' socio-emotional functioning and academic achievement.
-1,2,3,5, 6 Zones of regulation embedded within all areas of school This allows children to self-regulate their behaviour which generally leads to more learning for the rest of the day and less conflict.
+1,2,3,5, 6 Zones of Emotion embedded within all areas of school This allows children to self-regulate their behaviour which generally leads to more learning for the rest of the day and less conflict.
 4,6 Extracurricular clubs at lunchtime and after school.
 These will add options to help the children self- regulate, expand their friendship group and develop life experience to help them raise their aspirations.
 It will allow children to develops skills in sporting, arts or musical areas.
+7

-7 Breakfast club for all and targeted at PA families, particularly with anxiety The EEF 'Magic Breakfast' research showed that pupil behaviour and attainment improved for schools that ran a breakfast club 1, 2, 3, 5 Teachers reported improved behaviour in their classrooms, suggesting that breakfast clubs provide an opportunity to improve outcomes for all children, not just those who attend a breakfast club, through better classroom environments.
-Experiences, trips and hooks - including PGL To give the children experiences they can draw upon to link their learning to, improve their 5 vocabulary and help them write which in turn should raise attainment Parent courses and support To help parents manage their own and their children's mental health, education and homework, attendance and behaviour 5,6,7 Dog mentors Our first dog mentor significantly improved behaviour, engagement and attendance of children who have worked with her.
+Breakfast club for all and ABC breakfast club targeted at PA families, particularly with anxiety The EEF 'Magic Breakfast' research showed that pupil behaviour and attainment improved for schools that ran a breakfast club Teachers reported improved behaviour in their classrooms, suggesting that breakfast clubs provide an opportunity to improve outcomes for all children, not just those who attend a 1, 2, 3, 5 breakfast club, through better classroom environments.
+Experiences, trips and hooks - including PGL To give the children experiences they can draw upon to link their learning to, improve their vocabulary and help them write which in turn should raise attainment 5 Parent courses and support To help parents manage their own and their children's mental health, education and homework, attendance and behaviour 5,6,7 Dog mentors Our first dog mentor significantly improved behaviour, engagement and attendance of children who have worked with her.
 The dogs can also offer exercise, reading support and a range of wellbeing courses and activities from meet and greet to rewards.
 7 OPAL- implementation of school improvement plan that strategically and sustainably improves the quality of play opportunities.
 OPAL schools learn to self-regulate through practice, trust and freedom.
 Physical activity - all children, including girls, SEN and non-sporty children are significantly more active.
 Mental well-being - Research shows OPAL children are happier and self-reporting improved mental health and behaviour with more children ready to learn in the classroom. all